Begging: Romania

-Law 61 of 1991 forbids the persistent call for the mercy of the public, by a person who is able to work.
+Law 61 of 1991 forbids the persistent call for the mercy of the public, by a person who is able to work, although begging still remains widespread in the country.

 US State Department Human Rights reports note a pattern of Roma children registered for "vagrancy and begging".

 United States

 In parts of San Francisco, California, aggressive panhandling is prohibited.

 In May 2010, police in the city of Boston started cracking down on panhandling in the streets in downtown, and were conducting an educational outreach to residents advising them not to give to panhandlers.
 The Boston police distinguished active solicitation, or aggressive panhandling, versus passive panhandling of which an example is opening doors at a store with a cup in hand but saying nothing.

 U. S. Courts have repeatedly ruled that begging is protected by the First Amendment's free speech provisions.
-On August 14, 2013, the U. S. Court of Appeals struck down a Grand Rapids, Michigan anti-begging law on free speech grounds.
-An Arcata, California law banning panhandling within twenty feet of stores was struck down on similar grounds in 2012.
+On August 14, 2013, the U. S. Court of Appeals struck down a Grand Rapids, Michigan, anti-begging law on free speech grounds.
+An Arcata, California, law banning panhandling within twenty feet of stores was struck down on similar grounds in 2012.

 In Baltimore, Maryland, several non-profits have been working with the "squeegee kids" to get them off the streets instead of the police having to enforce the law and have the teens arrested.

+Beggar characteristics

+According to a 2025 study, begging appears to follow rational economic models.
+Economist who tracked hundreds of panhandlers at Metrorail stations in Washington, DC. found "onsistent with a simple model of profit-maximizing panhandling... that panhandlers solicit more actively when they compete, when they have more human capital, and when passersby are more numerous and responsive to solicitation."